-Berkshire Record Society was founded in October 1993 to print scholarly editions of important documents on the history of Berkshire held in the Berkshire Record Office and elsewhere.
+Berkshire Record Society was founded in October 1993 to print scholarly editions of important documents on the history of Berkshire held in the Royal Berkshire Archives (formerly the Berkshire Record Office) and elsewhere.
 Our aim is to publish one volume each year and we welcome ideas for new projects.

 Before the Society was formed there was no systematic programme of publishing historic records in Berkshire.
 Yet the county has a rich heritage of written records.
 The Society has selected a wide variety of documents ranging in date from the middle ages to the nineteenth century as the subjects for its volumes.
 Twenty-six volumes have been published and more are in preparation.
 Each volume contains the printed transcript of an original text, fully annotated, with a scholarly introduction and an index.

-The Society is backed by the History Department of the University of Reading and by the Berkshire Record Office and has individual and institutional members from around the world including many leading university and national libraries.
+The Society is backed by the History Department of the University of Reading and by the Royal Berkshire Archives and has individual and institutional members from around the world including many leading university and national libraries.

 On this website you will find details of the benefits of membership; how to join the Society and how to order our publications which are available to members and to non-members.